Week Two: June 28–July 5, 2025

 “Behind the Scenes at ‘The Daily Show’”

 “Behind the Scenes at ‘The Daily Show’” is precisely what it means.
 Through the eyes of those who know it best, audiences will be given a behind-the-scenes look at “The Daily Show” for the Chautauqua Lecture Series’ week “Comedy Now: A Week Curated with Lewis Black — In Partnership with the National Comedy Center.”
 Jen Flanz (executive producer, writer and showrunner), Matt O’Brien (writer/producer), Max Browning (supervising producer) and Elise Terrell (co-executive producer) will share the show’s history, how it has evolved and changed, the highs and the lows along the way, and an idea of what a day at “The Daily Show” is like.
-The panel will be rounded out by Lewis Black, who has presented the show’s popular “Back in Black” segment for nearly three decades.
+The panel will be led in conversation with Jeff Stilson, the longtime actor and comedian, and good friend of the week’s co-curator, Lewis Black.
 In this presentation, audiences will get an understanding of how the team mines the news daily and come up with comic gold — well, maybe not all the time, but a lot.

 Jen Flanz serves as executive producer, writer and the showrunner of Comedy Central’s “The Daily Show.”
 During her 25-plus years on the “Daily Show” team, Flanz has played a significant role in creating content for the show’s linear and not-so-linear programming, including both taped and live coverage, innovative social content, print books, original podcasts and on-the-ground activation spaces.
 Most recently, Flanz oversaw the return of Jon Stewart to the iconic “news” desk and transformed the format of over 25 years from a solo hosted show to a multi-hosted show, where Stewart is hosting alongside a rotation of the News Team (Jordan Klepper, Desi Lydic, Ronny Chieng and Michael Kosta).
 This exciting change came after a long stretch of unexpected shifts for the marquee brand from at-home production amid the COVID-19 pandemic to in-studio production at the Paramount headquarters in Times Square, eventually leading to the show’s successful return to its home studio in Hell’s Kitchen where it welcomed an in-studio audience for the first time in two years.
 Then came the departure of a permanent host Trevor Noah and, rounding out the winding road, a cycle of celebrity guest hosts at the “Daily Show” desk.
 Flanz is no stranger to the ever-evolving “Daily Show” landscape, as she was an instrumental figure during the 2015 transition of hosts from Stewart to Noah and the subsequent rebranding of the show.
 She has also executive produced multiple specials under the “Daily Show” umbrella, and her producing roles have won her nine Primetime Emmy Awards, three Peabody Awards, a Gracie Awards and a Television Academy Honors Award.